GraphSparseNet: a Novel Method for Large Scale Traffic Flow Prediction: Introduction

 Despite the predictive prowess of GNN-based methodologies, they are not without their drawbacks, most notably the exponential growth in model complexity.
 The number of edges in a graph tends to increase exponentially with the number of nodes, posing a significant challenge for the scalability of GNNs to larger datasets.
 This challenge is exacerbated by the proliferation of sensors within traffic networks, driven by urban development and the pervasive integration of Internet of Things (IoT) technologies.
 The vast amounts of spatio-temporal data generated by these sensors pose a challenge in applying higher-accuracy GNN methods to larger-scale datasets.

 Several strategies have been proposed to expedite the computational efficiency of GNNs.
 For instance, the AGS method \cite{kdd2023ags} introduces a sparsification technique that prunes a trained model, thereby reducing its complexity during the inference phase.
 However, this approach still incurs substantial computational overhead during the training phase.
 Other methods, such as GWNet and AGCRN \cite{wu2019graph, bai2020adaptive}, employ Tucker decomposition to construct graph adjacency matrices with a reduced parameter count.
 Yet, these techniques merely curtail the number of trainable parameters in the adjacency matrix, without alleviating the computational burden associated with graph operations.
 The computational complexity of adjacency matrix multiplication, for example, remains $O(N^2)$, where $N$ denotes the number of nodes.
 While some methods have successfully simplified GNNs to enhance scalability, they are not without their limitations.
-The BigST method \cite{bigst2024}, which employs a kernel-based approach to simplify GNNs, is susceptible to aberrant gradient values during backpropagation, potentially leading to suboptimal training outcomes and diminished predictive accuracy. \if 0 While some methods have successfully simplified GNNs to enhance scalability, they are not without their limitations.
 The BigST method \cite{bigst2024}, which employs a kernel-based approach to simplify GNNs, is susceptible to aberrant gradient values during backpropagation, potentially leading to suboptimal training outcomes and diminished predictive accuracy.

-Some methods propose to accelerate the computational efficiency of models during the inference phase.
-For example, AGS\cite{kdd2023ags} introduced a sparsification method that can significantly simplify a trained model through pruning operations, but it still faces substantial computational costs during the training phase.

-Other methods attempt to design lightweight models to reduce the complexity during the training process.
-Models such as GWNet and AGCRN~\cite{wu2019graph, bai2020adaptive} introduce Tucker decomposition techniques to construct graph adjacency matrices with fewer parameters.
-However, these methods only reduce the trainable parameters of the adjacency matrix and do not reduce the computational load associated with graph operations.
-It fails to solve the problem of model computational complexity increasing exponentially with the number of nodes.
-For instance, the computational complexity of matrix multiplication related to the adjacency matrix remains $O(N^2)$, where $N$ is the number of nodes in the graph.

-Some methods significantly simplify GNNs, greatly enhancing the model's scalability, but these methods still have some drawbacks.
-For example, BigST~\cite{bigst2024} proposed a kernel-based method to simplify GNNs.
-However, this method is prone to computing abnormal gradient values during backpropagation, leading to suboptimal training outcomes and lower predictive accuracy compared to other methods. \fi